saitaiky/notebook/docs/docs/cloud-computing/aws/management/cloudwatch.md

 Source: [Monitoring Service Limits with Trusted Advisor and Amazon CloudWatch](https://aws.amazon.com/blogs/mt/monitoring-service-limits-with-trusted-advisor-and-amazon-cloudwatch/)
 :::

-You can use Amazon CloudWatch Events to *detect and react to changes in the status of Trusted Advisor checks*.
+You can use  **Amazon EventBridge** (Amazon CloudWatch Events) to *detect and react to changes in the status of Trusted Advisor checks*.
 Then, based on the rules that you create, CloudWatch Events invokes one or more target actions when a status check changes to the value you specify in a rule.
 Some example service check:

 ![monitor-trusted-advisor-service-check](/img/aws/management/cw/monitor-trusted-advisor-service-check.jpeg)